- 70/100 by Fellrnr

 - The updated padded tongue compliments well to the enhanced upper construction of the shoe.
 The foam in the tongue offers additional comfort to runners.

 - The Hoka One One Bondi 4 comes with an enhanced outsole unit to help runners experience a smoother transition.
 The new outsole of the shoe offers increased ground contact and durability.

 The Bondi 4 has a standard sizing.
-It comfortably accommodates medium-footed runners since the heel, midfoot and forefoot areas are of standard measurements.
-Those who experienced a good fit with the Hoka One One Bondi 3 will experience the same fit on this version.
+It comfortably accommodates medium-footed runners since the heel, midfoot, and forefoot areas are of standard measurements.
+Those who experienced a good fit with the Hoka One One Bondi 3 will experience the same fit in this version.

 The Hi-Abrasion Rubber that is very lightweight was purposely placed in the shoe’s outsole for enhanced traction and durability.
 This made the shoe not only ideal for road running but also for light trails.
 This could also be found in the Bondi 6, which is currently the latest iteration of the series.

 The Hoka One One Bondi 4 provides a smoother heel transition through the 10 Deg Heel Bevel.
 The Heel Bevel is new to this version that increases durability and ground contact.